4ndrelim/ChatAppClone/README.md

 # ChatAppClone

 This repository contains code for a responsive, albeit simplified, clone of a popular messaging app.
 Project was done with a friend while learning Flutter.
-See here for our full-stack IG [clone]()!.
+See here for our full-stack IG [clone](https://github.com/claudeonrs/instagram_clone)!

 ## Frameworks